Kickoff Thursday, Oct 30th 8:15pm Eastern

 PFP the OWS pennant

-HOW ATLANTA WILL TRY TO WIN ::
+HOW DETROIT WILL TRY TO WIN ::

 You must be logged in to view collective notes about a game.